Don't Raise the Bridge, Lower the River

-Don't Raise the Bridge, Lower the River is a 1968 British comedy film produced by Walter Shenson and starring Jerry Lewis.
-It was released on 12 July 1968 by Columbia Pictures and is based on Max Wilk's novel of the same name, with the original Connecticut locale moved to Swinging London and Portugal.
+Don't Raise the Bridge, Lower the River is a 1968 British comedy film directed by Jerry Paris and starring Jerry Lewis, Terry-Thomas and Jacqueline Pearce.
+It was written by Max Wilk based on his 1961 novel of the same title, with the original Connecticut locale moved to Swinging London and Portugal.
+It was produced by Walter Shenson and released on 12 July 1968 by Columbia Pictures.

 Plot

 George Lester is an American living in Britain.
 His passion is get-rich-quick schemes, and they have caused financial and personal grief for him and his wife, Pamela, who is considering divorce if he continues with them.

 Willy Homer is a conman who plans to help George raise some quick cash by selling plans for a drill to a group of Arabs.
 The plans, which were stolen, are smuggled to Lisbon with help from his accomplice, Fred Davies.
 As they are about to trade the plans, they realise that they are being double-crossed.
 A series of chases follows, and eventually the plans are revealed to be worthless to everyone.

 Distraught, George finds comfort in his wife and promises to never embark on any more schemes, but Willy shows up at his door with another one.